 Earth Science: Helping Students Understand Change & Impact

-The mighty cycles that bind together the living and non-living components of the Earth—the nitrogen cycle, the carbon cycle, the water cycle, and the like—suggest a unity among the global ecosystem and the real connections between people and their environment.
+The mighty cycles that bind together the living and non-living components of the Earth—the nitrogen cycle, the carbon cycle, the water cycle, and the like—suggest unity among the global ecosystem and real connections between people and their environment.
 Here are angles you can use to inspire students to learn more about the earth and all its natural processes:

-We’re Still Learning: We Need Future Scientists
+We Need Future Scientists

-There’s a staggering amount about the basic function of the Earth that we don’t know, and new generations of scientists—including some of those bright and shining faces in your classroom—will help parse out the details for the benefit of all of humanity.
+There’s a staggering amount of knowledge about the basic functions of Earth that we have yet to uncover.
+New generations of scientists—including some of those bright and shining faces in your classroom—will help parse out the details for the benefit of all of humanity.
 How’s that for some exciting stakes?

-Highlighting Tangible Examples
+Highlight Tangible Examples

 More Science Educator Ideas & Inspiration